CLI Companion

 cloudflared tunnel list --json

-**Example Output (truncated):**
+**Example Output (truncated for brevity):**

 json